 Leeds Chinese Community School was initially founded in 1966 and last year celebrated its 50th anniversary.
 The school is a community run, not-for-profit Chinese supplementary school which provides Chinese language classes and promotes Chinese culture for school age children on Sunday afternoons during term time.

 In its initial inception as the 'Wah Kwong Word Understanding Class' the school taught Chinese languages to a small group of pupils in a small venue above a Chinese restaurant.
 Throughout it's fifty-year history the school has since moved to many new homes in various schools around Leeds.
 In 2012 the school moved to its current venue of the Grammar School at Leeds.

 The School's website describes the need for the opportunities it provides as follows:

 "There has been a long history of the Chinese community living, working or studying in Leeds.
 The need for a school dedicated to educate the younger generations to understand the culture, tradition and languages of China in this community is evident and is therefore the main purpose of the school.
 The school also provides recreational activities and participates in regional/ national competitions."

 The school has achieved excellent GCSE results over the years and has won various awards from competitions.
 For instance, in 2009 it achieved the Gold Award in the Quality Framework for Supplementary Schools and in 2014 was crowned the British Academy Schools Language Awards winner.

 At today's graduation ceremony, pupils and their families will be celebrating all that they have learnt and achieved over the past year, before taking a well earned break over the summer.

-We asked one of the school's teachers to tell us about her relationship with the school and how she came to live in Leeds.
+We asked one of the parents to tell us about her relationship with the school and how she came to live in Leeds.
 She told us...